 All Council members are also part OMCT's General Assembly, composed of 40+ members, representing all regions of the world and guiding OMCT’s long-term strategy.

-OMCT’s President since 2016, Hina Jilani is advocate of the Supreme Court of Pakistan since 1992 and a leading human rights and women’s rights activist.
-She has, among other, founded the country’s first all-women law firm, worked as UN Special Representative on Human Rights Defenders and is since 2013 a member of The Elders.
+OMCT’s President since 2016 and a leading women's rights activist, Hina Jilani has been advocate of the Supreme Court of Pakistan since 1992.
+She has, among other, founded the country’s first all-women law firm, worked as UN Special Representative on Human Rights Defenders and has been a member of The Elders since 2013.

 Former president of the Tunisian Human Rights League, an organisation that won the Nobel Peace Prize, Mokhtar Trifi is a prominent Tunisian lawyer.
 He played a key role in the democratic transition of his country and was ordained Commander of the Order of the Republic of Tunisia in 2018.